Rabies in cats: A comprehensive guide

 (C) https://www.youtube.com/watch?v=vZCrIiE1XFo

-In which countries is the risk of rabies higher and in which is it less high?
+In which countries is the risk of rabies higher and in which is it lower?

-The risk of rabies infection varies greatly from country to country and depends on many factors, including the prevalence of the virus in the wildlife population, the effectiveness of public health and veterinary programs, and the accessibility of vaccinations.
-Here is some general information about where the danger is higher or lower:
+The risk of rabies infection varies greatly from country to country and depends on many factors, including the prevalence of the virus in the wildlife population, the effectiveness of public health and veterinary programs, and the availability of vaccinations.
+Here is some general information about where the risk is higher or lower:

 1. Western European countries: